pierre-haessig/ev-calc/README.md

 ### Sharing calculator results

 All the input choices in the calculator are reflected in the address bar.
 This means that sharing the complete URL (including the `?bs=...&round=true` part) does include all input values.
-The Summer 2020 app update includes a “Share” button that copy this URL in one click.
+The summer 2020 app update includes a “Share” button that copy this URL in one click.

 ### Related works

 Comparisons of Electric vs Thermal vehicles have been done several times.
-Perhaps the most recent one, is the online tool [“How clean are electric cars?”](https://www.transportenvironment.org/what-we-do/electric-cars/how-clean-are-electric-cars) which was release in April 2020 by Transport & Environment (T&E).
+Perhaps the most recent one, is the online tool [“How clean are electric cars?”](https://www.transportenvironment.org/what-we-do/electric-cars/how-clean-are-electric-cars) which was released in April 2020 by Transport & Environment (T&E).
 The companion report is well detailed.
-I've updated my calculator with their charging losses.
+I’ve updated my calculator with their charging losses.

-One striking feature of T&E's analysis is to consider, over the lifetime of the electric vehicle, the forecasted decrease of CO₂ emissions for the electric grid of each European country.
+One striking feature of T&E’s analysis is to consider, over the lifetime of the electric vehicle, the forecasted decrease of CO₂ emissions for the electric grid of each European country.

 ## Inspiration

-The inspiration for this calculator, started in Spring 2019, comes from the blog article by Damien Ernst [“Electric car: 697,612 km to become green!
+The inspiration for this calculator, started in spring 2019, comes from the blog article by Damien Ernst [“Electric car: 697,612 km to become green!
 True or false?”](http://blogs.ulg.ac.be/damien-ernst/electric-697612-km-to-become-green-true-or-false/).
 Prof. Ernst got negative feedback for his huge value for CO₂ parity distance (~700 000 km in his first article), including some disrespectful comments, but also more [constructive responses](https://innovationorigins.com/correcting-misinformation-about-greenhouse-gas-emissions-of-electric-vehicles-auke-hoekstras-response-to-damien-ernsts-calculations/).
-This is why I'm proposing a *calculator*, where people can put the input of their choice.
+This is why I’m proposing a *calculator*, where people can put the input of their choice.
 Thus, responsibility for the output value is shifted to the user!

-Second, I got feedback that Ernst's value had too many digits (“697,612 km” in the first version) which carries a false sense of a highly precise calculation despite the high input uncertainty.
+Second, I got feedback that Ernst’s value had too many digits (“697,612 km” in the first version) which carries a false sense of a highly precise calculation despite the high input uncertainty.
 This is what triggered my idea to make a calculator which *propagates